wdonadelli/phpDriver/README.md

 ### path

-Sets the route and returns the path to the file to be displayed (String).
+Sets the route and returns the path to the file to be displayed (string).

 The method can only be called once per request, calling it a second time will cause an error.